-Notaries public must not prepare documents.
+Unless an attorney, supervised by an attorney, or a licensed professional helping with documents in their profession, a notary public must not prepare legal documents.
 Don't fill out documents or finish drafting them, even as a favor.
 It takes an attorney to know what is legally appropriate for a document.

-Common examples of misconduct include: not requiring personal appearance of the signer; not securing the notary journal and stamping device; not keeping a journal; and just "stamping and signing" on a document.
+Common examples of misconduct include: not requiring personal appearance of the signer; not keeping a journal; and just "stamping and signing" on a document.